Cambodian New Year: Veareak Vanabat

 Veareak Vanabat (វារៈវ័នបត, Véareă Voănôbât) is the name of the second day of the new year celebration.
 People contribute charity to the less fortunate by helping the poor, servants, homeless, and low-income families.
 Families attend a dedication ceremony to their ancestors at monasteries.

 Veareak Laeung Sak

 Veareak Laeung Sak (វារៈឡើងស័ក, Véareăk Laeung Săk) in Khmer is the name of the third day of the new year celebration.
 Buddhists wash the Buddha statues and their elders with perfumed water.
-Bathing the Buddha images is a symbolic practice to wash bad actions away like water clean dirt from household items.
+Bathing images of Buddha is a symbolic practice to wash bad actions away, like cleaning dirt from household items with water.
 It is also thought to be a kind deed that will bring longevity, good luck, happiness and prosperity in life.
 By washing their grandparents and parents, the children can obtain from them best wishes and good pieces of advice to live the life for the rest of the year.